cyps-ai/cyps-ai/README.md

 *For support or feedback, please contact us at cypsai@outlook.com.

 *We value your input and will do our best to assist you promptly.

+# Special Thanks：

+[GPT-Protecter](https://github.com/GPT-Protecter/GPT-Protecter) It implements an insurance mechanism that afford redress for the damage caused by hallucinations, helping users to address this phenomenon effectively.